Office: 502-560-1479

 email: gfante@louisvillesports.org

 Greg Fante was named president and CEO of the Louisville Sports Commission (LSC) on Jan.
 1, 2023.
 He has been with the organization since 2007 and helped the Sports Commission team attract and support events that have generated more than $1 billion in local economic benefits for the community.
-Before joining the LSC, Fante served as national sales manager and senior sales manager for the Louisville Convention and Visitors Bureau.
-He is an integral part of a team of professionals who have led Louisville’s strategic planning, marketing, and sales efforts for sports event attraction and creation for the region.
-Fante started his career in the local hotel industry where he served as sales manager, ultimately rising to the position of regional general manager for several locally owned hotels.
-He has served on the board of directors for Louisville’s lodging association, the Louisville hotel sales association, and the National Association of Sports Commissions.
+He oversees a team of professionals who have led Louisville’s strategic planning, marketing, and sales efforts for sports event attraction and creation for the region.
+Before joining the LSC, Fante served as national sales manager for Louisville Tourism.
+He began his career in the local hotel industry.
+He currently serves on the Norton Healthcare Sports & Learning Center board.
+He previously served on the boards of Louisville’s lodging association, the Louisville hotel sales association and the National Association of Sports Commissions.

 Office: 502-587-6742